Verified AI summary ◀▼

 - Forecasted allowance limit reach date calculation metrics:

-When you’re likely to exceed your limit
+If you're projected to exceed your allowance, you'll see: